soapdog/firefoxos-quick-guide/firstapp.md

 </section>
 ~~~~~~~~

-On the top of the screen (a.k.a the `<header>`) we have a back button to return the main screen, a text entry field that is used to hold the title of the given note and a button that is used to share the note over email.
+At the top of the screen, represented by the `<header>` element, we have:

+ * a back button to return to the main screen,
+ * a text entry field that is used to hold the title of the given note,
+ * and a button that is used to share the note over email.

-After the top toolbar we have a paragraph holding a `<textarea>` that is used to hold the content of the note and then another toolbar with a trashcan button used to delete the current viewed note.
+Below the top toolbar, we have a paragraph holding a `<textarea>` that holds the content of the note and then another toolbar with a trashcan button used to delete the current viewed note.

 These three elements and their child nodes are the editing screen.
-After them we have a `<form>` that is used as a dialog box containing the confirmation screen that is presented to the user when he tries to delete a note.
-This dialog box is pretty easy containing only an confirmation prompt text and two buttons, one for deleting the note and another for canceling the action.
+After them we have a `<form>` that is used as a dialog box containing the confirmation screen that is presented to the user when he or she tries to delete a note.
+This dialog box is pretty simple, it only contains the text of the confirmation prompt and two buttons; one for deleting the note and another for canceling the action.

 Now that we're closing this `<section>` we have all our screens implemented and the remaining HTML code is only there to include the JavaScript files and close the html file.